 The next day, Sunday, we went on an all-day bike tour of the castles in the area.
 I like to think of it as the West Flanders Castle tour.
 In all, we stopped at 8 castles.
-They varied in their “castleness”, some looked more like a grand Maison, while others were more noble.
-Quite a few of the castles were converted to restaurants/events centers, while one was a larger, multi-night group event, team-building nature park kind of place.
+They varied in their “castleness”, some looked more like a grand Maison, while others were more noble, there were medieval castles as well as “newer”, 19th century varieties.
+Quite a few were converted to restaurants/events centers, while one was a larger, multi-night group event, team-building nature park kind of place.

 The Wijnendale Castle was the biggest of our tour.
 The right half of the castle is the private summer residence of the owners, and the left side is open to the public.
 We decided to take the tour and, after crossing the moat, entered a nondescript room that gave the history of the castle.
 The original building was built by Robert I, count of Flanders, in the 11th century.
 It has since changed owners a lot until it finally went to the current owners.
 The building we toured “only” dates back to the 19th century restoration.
 Although the outside looked impressive for a medieval castle, we were more impressed with the castles of the Loire Valley, but hey – who can compete with French castles?